chef/automate/components/docs-chef-io/content/automate/ha_faqs.md

 ### Issue: Database Accessed by Other Users

-Restore command fails when the databases of the nodes are accessed by other users or services.
-This issue happens while the restore service is trying to drop the database when some services are still in a running state and are referring to the database.
+Restore command fails when other users or services access the nodes' databases.
+This issue happens while the restore service is trying to drop the database when some services are still running and are referring to the database.

 ![Database Access Error](/images/automate/ha_faq_access.png)